 There’s no time like the present so start now.

-Start-Up Tips #2 – Don’t Be Scared to start-up
+Business Start-Up Tip #2 – Don’t Be Scared to start-up

 The idea of being self-employment can be scary.